 This endowment funds scholarships for worthy students obtaining an education as a teacher.

 This endowment provides funds for one scholarship for a New Hampshire resident who is either: 1) earning a Bachelor of Science degree with a major in childhood studies and who hopes to teach at the elementary school level, or 2) earning a Master of Education (elementary education) degree.
+In the event that there are no recipients meeting these qualifications, the scholarship may be awarded to an education major, and criteria for the award will be determined by the President of Plymouth State University or the appropriate designated official, in conjunction with the department of education and

 This endowment honors the memory of Dorothy E. Whiting and, in her memory, provides scholarships.
 Awards are made to undergraduate student(s) majoring in the field of education.
 The selection is based on merit and financial need; when applicable, preference is given to a student who is a resident of Dover, N.H.